mikofb/pyaero/readme.md

 ### Step 01

+Clone or download this repository

+### Step 02

 Open your windows command prompt

-### Step 02
+### Step 03

 Moove to the PyAero directory

-### Step 03
+### Step 04

 Run the command below